 What is a Deck Boat?

-What’s The Difference Between A Deck Boat And A Pontoon?
+What Is The Difference Between A Pontoon Boat And A Deck Boat?

-Over the years, deck boats and pontoon boats, although similar, have developed their own style and distinctive features which differentiate them from one another.
+Over the years, deck boats and pontoon boats, although similar, have developed their own style and distinctive features that differentiate them from one another.
 Let’s explore their differences in the following key factors.

 Build & Physique

-Although pontoon boats and deck boats come with many similarities they still have distinct physical features that separate them from the other.
+Although pontoon boats and deck boats come with many similarities they still have distinct physical features that separate them from each other.

 Deck boats are known for their sleek and aerodynamic appearances similar to other sport boats which others find to be more aesthetically pleasing.
 They also come with a fiberglass V hull body style that holds up well on saltwater.

 Pontoon Boats are known for their boxy and flattish appearance.
 These boats have aluminum tubes also called “pontoons” that allow the boat to float on water.
 Originally lacking in style, pontoon boats became sleeker and more appealing over time.